 The permanent income hypothesis developed by Milton Friedman (and similar models) placed emphasis on individuals smoothing consumption over time.

-This implies use of rational expectations – looking beyond one variable to a best guess estimate for optimal income and consumption.
+This implies the use of rational expectations – looking beyond one variable to a best guess estimate for optimal income and consumption.

 Impact of quantitative easing